 However, stop-loss insurance coverage is nuanced.
 Significant variations between contracts and the way in which contract administration is managed can have dramatic effects on how, when or even whether a claim is covered.

-Price Is Only One Factor
+Price Is Only One Factor in Stop-Loss Coverage

 For a number of years now, the competitive landscape has fostered many more circumstances where the stop-loss policy has been awarded to a carrier other than the claims administrator, commonly referred to as a carve-out.
 The small front-end premium savings has the potential to create enormous gaps in coverage, putting the company at risk for financing claims that it thought were insured through the stop-loss policy.